An Exegetical Commentary

 What's important to note is that Paul is not saying that Yeshua gave a good Torah of the Spirit which produces life, in contrast with the bad Torah of Moses that produces only sin and death.
 This interpretation not only contradicts Paul's arguments in chapters 3 and 7, but is implicitly antisemitic as well (Stern).
 The Torah of the Spirit is the Mosaic Law properly apprehended by the power of the Holy Spirit in believers.
 The "torah" of Sin and Death (7:21–23) is not a God-given Torah at all but an anti-Torah, which may manifest itself as abandoning God's standards altogether as Yeshua prophesied (Matt 24:12; 2 Cor 6:14; 1Jn 3:4) or perverting God's standards into a legalistic system of man-made religion (Matt 7:21-23; 13:41; 23:28).

-3― Law could not do: Paul is talking about the Torah given to Moses and reduced to writing.
+3― For what the law could not do: Paul is talking about the Torah given to Moses and reduced to writing.
 Even though spiritual (7:14), the Torah by itself cannot produce life, nor does it produce sinfulness.
 It simply sets forth God's expectations, as well as remedies and punishments for violations.
-The Torah is not God. weak: Grk. astheneō, to be weak or powerless (BAG 115); not an adjective, but a imperfect active verb, meaning that it continued weak from its inception as already shown (Robertson). flesh: Grk. sarx.
+The Torah is not God. weak: Grk. astheneō, to be weak or powerless (BAG); not an adjective, but a imperfect active verb, meaning that it continued weak from its inception as already shown (Robertson). flesh: Grk. sarx.
 See the note on 1:3.
 The NIV and NLT translate sarx with "sinful nature" and the NCV has "sinful selves," whereas the CJB has "old nature."
 As the NASB, the ESV, HCSB, DRA, KJV, NKJV, NRSV and RSV translate sarx simply as "flesh."

 In Paul's contrast of polar opposites in this chapter "flesh" represents human nature or human weakness over against God's nature and power.
 The CJB's "old nature," employed to emphasize the condition before redemption is much closer to Paul's meaning than "sinful nature."
 Yeshua remarked on human weakness when he found his disciples sleeping in the Garden of Gethsemane: "The spirit is willing but the flesh is weak" (Matt 26:41).
 The Bible, as a collection of words, has no power in itself to make human beings do anything.
 God did sending His own Son: God sent his Son in order to deal with sin, because sin is such a serious disturbance in creation that nothing less could overcome it (Stern).